andrewgcx71/cs61b-sp18/3.Projects/proj3/README.md

 Heroku deployment:
 ------------------

-Upload my project to a free server.
-Since it's free, so it will be a lot more slower in comparison to use my computer as a server.
+It is slow becuase it is a free server.

 Refresh the website if you run into issues.
-Thanks for your time.

 http://bearmaps-sp18-s64464.herokuapp.com/map.html